Networking in Business

 You know how it feels: other people seem to be more at ease, look as though they're enjoying themselves, appear quite comfortable moving from little group to little group introducing themselves.

-They're the ones who seem so grown up, while the rest of us flounder around and feel about thirteen that real awkward age.
+They're the ones who seem so grown up, while the rest of us flounder around and feel about thirteen that really awkward age.

 Not only that, it can feel doubly excruciating if you're already shy.
 But even people who aren't shy can feel self-conscious in these slightly artificial circumstances.